DeWitt: I'm talking about a clean slate. Caroline: You ever try and clean an actual slate? You always see what was on it before.

 Make it four and reserve extra points.
 "Meet Jane Doe" (2x07, Echo mentions having at least seven lesbian personas).

-Autocannibalism: One of the people kept in the Attic is a man forced to eat his own legs as sushi.
+Autocannibalism: One of the people kept in the Attic is forced to eat his own legs as sushi.

 Ladies and gentlemen, give a big hand to Summer Glau as Bennett Halverson.